enterspeedhq/enterspeed-docs/docs/getting-started/environment-clients.md

 ## Index-Level Scopes (Advanced)

-Beyond controlling which APIs your environment client can access, you can also configure **index-level scopes** to restrict access to specific data within those APIs.
+Beyond controlling which APIs your environment client can access, you can also configure **index-level scopes** within the Query API to restrict access to specific data.
 This provides fine-grained control over exactly what content an AI agent or integration can access.

-### Query API Index Scopes
+### Schema indices

-When your environment client has Query API access, you can optionally restrict it to specific index schemas:
+When your environment client has Query API access, you can optionally restrict it to specific schema indices:

 - **All indices (default)** - Access to all deployed index schemas
 - **Specific indices** - Access only to selected schemas (e.g., `blogpost`, `product`)